 The fellowship provides experience in the management of complex benign pelvic surgery, including and beyond incontinence and prolapse.
-It offers the opportunity to acquire the practical knowledge and medical and surgical skills needed to identify, evaluate and treat the spectrum of disorders affecting the lower genitourinary tract.
-The goal of the fellowship is to prepare candidates for subspecialty board certification and a career in academic medicine.
+It offers the opportunity to acquire the practical knowledge and medical and surgical skills needed to identify, evaluate, and treat the entire spectrum of pelvic floor disorders.
+The goal of the fellowship is to prepare you for subspecialty board certification and a career in academic medicine.

 - A multispecialty approach to the evaluation and management of urinary incontinence and pelvic floor disorders that includes specialists from gastroenterology, urology, neurology, colorectal surgery, and physical medicine and rehabilitation